Code-Institute-Submissions/everydayonline/README.md

     - #### Database
         - Django uses SQL databases.
 During development, the Django default sqlite3 database was used.
 When deployed to Heroku, a PostgreSQL database was used.

+## Features
+**Note:** All Features Information can be located in the separate [FEATURES.md](https://github.com/joenapper/everydayonline/blob/master/FEATURES.md) due to the length of content.